General Information

 If there are multiple copyright owners, you must conduct a complete search for each of them.
 If one of them is locatable, you must obtain permission to use the work from them.
 You can then apply for a licence with the Copyright Board to cover the remaining unlocatable owner(s).

-To submit your application, fill out the form on our website.
+Fill out and submit the application form on our website.

 You will be asked to provide the following:

-• a document explaining the research that you conducted to locate the copyright owner.
+- a document containing the research you conducted to locate the copyright owner.

 If your application is incomplete, the Board will ask you for more information.
-Being diligent in your research and submitting clear and complete documentation in support of your research helps prevent delays in the treatment of your application.
+Being diligent in your research and submitting clear and complete documentation in support of your research helps prevent delays in processing your application.

 The more information you submit with your application form, the less time it will take to process your request.